citp/BlockSci/docs/setup.rst

 Mac OS 10.15
 ^^^^^^^^^^^^^

-BlockSci currently *is not compatible with Xcode 11.5* and above, due to issues with some dependencies.
+BlockSci currently *is not compatible with Xcode 11.5* and above, due to incompatibility with some dependencies.
 The instructions below may work with older versions of Xcode.
-We hope to be able to support MacOS again in the future.

 ..  code-block:: bash